 Scientists have even investigated whether CBD can help reduce cravings in people with an opioid use disorder.
 In a 2018 research study researchers showed that CBD is promising as a fast-acting antidepressant.
 Many researchers studying CBD in animal experiments call for more direct research studies in humans, but their initial results are a crucial step in determining how CBD works in the body.

 CBD vs Antidepressant Medications

-CBD appears to have some basic benefits over prescription antidepressants, most notably the speed of effectiveness and the severity of side effects.
+CBD appears to have some potential benefits over prescription antidepressants, most notably the speed of effectiveness and the severity of side effects but research is ongoing.

 Most prescription therapeutics for anxiety and depression take a week or more to begin being effective.
 A 2019 animal study showed that CBD effects were detectable and reported faster, and continued to demonstrate effects similar to their prescription counterparts.